kaakaww/stackhawk-custom-image/postman-newman/README.md

 Let's analyze the code snippet below that's provide in the Dockerfile in this directory:

 ```
+# Specify the parent image from which we build
 FROM stackhawk/hawkscan

 ARG NODE_VERSION="16.x"

+# Set the working directory
 WORKDIR /app

 USER root

+# Copy files from your host to your current working directory
 COPY . /app

 RUN apt-get update && \
     apt-get install -y curl && \